-The majority of 2019/20 was unaffected by Covid-19 and this AGS demonstrates that the Council's governance arrangements have remained fit for purpose, even when flexed, for example by invoking the Council's emergency powers.
+Despite coronavirus this AGS demonstrates that the Council's governance arrangements have remained fit for purpose, even when flexed, for example by invoking the Council's emergency powers and holding Cabinet, Council and committee meetings virtually.
 There has been no detriment on the Council's ability to deliver its services.
-The longer term impact of Covid-19 and recovery from its effects on the governance framework for 2020/21 is mentioned in table two.